aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.zstandard/zstandardloadoptions/_index.md

 ## ZstandardLoadOptions class

-Options with which [ZstandardArchive](/zip/python-net/aspose.zip.zstandard/zstandardarchive/) is loaded from compressed file.
+Options with which [ZstandardArchive](/zip/python-net/aspose.zip.zstandard/zstandardarchive/) is loaded from a compressed file.
 Contains event raised on extraction.

 The ZstandardLoadOptions type exposes the following members:
 ## Constructors